sbedell/pyTools/README.md

 craigslist
 ------
-A basic Craigslist scraper / search-bot.
+A basic Craigslist scraper / search-bot. <br>
 This is still a work in progress.
 Basic searching through Ohio is working but that's about it.

 dict